frillip/gps-vfd-desk-clock/README.md

 ## Tube drivers

 I've gone for a very similar Microchip offering in 2x HV5812WG-G, this gives us 40 HV outputs which we can control via the SPI peripheral and latch with our output compare module.
+Looking at moving to HV5308PG for 32 outputs on a single chip in TQFP package.

 ## Microcontroller